rmpaltanwale/o2c-odoo16-project/README.md

 For this business case, I created 10 individual customers and 10 business customers:

 ![Customer List](./Screenshots/Customer_list.png "Customer List")

+Each customer profile included details such as:

+- Name

+- Street / City / State / ZIP

+- Email / Phone

+- Payment Terms

+I treated this as the foundation of the O2C workflow - accurate customer data ensures proper invoicing, reporting, and follow-up communication.
+I wanted to capture the diversity of a mixed clientele, so both individuals and companies were included.

 ### 2️⃣ Products